ib-ruby/ib-ruby/intro.md

     contract: (IB::Contract),
     created_at: (date_time), updated_at: (date_time)
 ```
-As usual, the attributes are accessible through  PortfolioValue[:attribute], PortfolioValue['attribute']
+As usual, attributes are accessible through  PortfolioValue[:attribute], PortfolioValue['attribute']
 or PortfolioValue.attribute and even PortfolioValue.call(attribute)

 AccountValues prepresent any property of the Account, as displayed in the Account-Window of the TWS.